schorfES/caroucssel/README.md

 #### `.el` (read only)

 Returns the dom element reference of the carousel which was passed into the constructor.

+#### `.mask` (read only)

+Returns the dom element reference of the mask element that wraps the carousel element.
+If the mask is not enabled, the return value is `null`.

 #### `.update()`